-Intel's seemingly-endless delay in transitioning to the 10nm node and a new architecture has left the industry ripe for disruption.
-As a result, AMD's new Threadripper 3000 processors march into the upper segment of the HEDT market uncontested.
+Intel's seemingly endless delay in transitioning to the 10nm node and a new architecture has left the industry ripe for disruption.
+As a result, AMD's Threadripper 3000 processors rule the upper segment of the HEDT market uncontested.
 The Threadripper 3990X established itself as the fire-breathing standard-bearer for the entire consumer market, but AMD has brought a very similar model to retail that's specifically designed for workstations.